 If you think you can not live without them, then check if these products make your conditions worse by cutting them for a couple of weeks, and re-introducing them one-by-one over a week.

-Good topical creams/oils
+Natural topical creams/oils (for skin)

 The best general applications for the skin are pure shea butter (“karite”), coconut butter or good quality oils (such as almond or cold-pressed olive oil).
 Calendula cream is also a well known repairer of the skin.
 Finally, red clover cream may help soothe the skin and take the edge off itching.